2. When did you set the charity up?

-Resolution is complementary to treatment and support offered by other forces' charities and can assist a return to normal work and family life.
+Resolution is complementary to support offered by other forces' charities and can assist a return to normal work and family life.

 Resolution offers the option for out-patient treatment which will usually enable the patient to be symptom-free in a very short period of time.
 A course is often available close to where patients live, through a large network of therapists around the UK, rather than requiring residential care, perhaps far from the patient's home.

 There are no lengthy procedures to assess entitlement to help, such as through referrals, service record, or medical history - as the case of most alternative programmes in the sector.
 All ex-service people are eligible for treatment by a qualified therapist through PTSD Resolution, free of charge.

 Resolution will work with people who have drug and alcohol problems, with some conditions.
 We are also the only charity, as far as we know, that will provide trauma therapy in prisons, where the mental health services are generally overstretched and it would be unusual to find a trauma specialist in any case.